-ENGLISH II Introductory Course #0202
+ENGLISH II Introductory College Prep Course #0202

 This course provides the opportunity to improve reading, writing, and vocabulary skills.
 Emphasis will be placed on the student's demonstrating reading skills, writing cohesive three-part essays, learning assigned grammar and vocabulary units, and applying the basic techniques of writing a research paper.
 Students also practice test-taking skills needed for the 10th grade MCAS examination and other such assessments.
+Enrollment in these courses requires permission from an administrator or as dictated by an individualized plan.